Tristan und Isolde: Act 2

 King Marke leads a hunting party out into the night, leaving Isolde and Brangäne alone in the castle.
 A torch is burning at the open door of Isolde's apartments.
-Isolde, listening to the hunting horns, believes several times that the hunting party is far enough away to warrant extinguishing the torch – the prearranged signal for Tristan to join her ("Nicht Hörnerschall tönt so hold").
-Brangäne warns Isolde that Melot, one of King Marke's knights, has seen the amorous looks exchanged between Tristan and Isolde and suspects their passion ("Ein Einz'ger war's, ich achtet' es wohl").
-Isolde, however, believes Melot to be Tristan's most loyal friend, and, in a frenzy of desire, extinguishes the flame.
+Listening to the hunting horns, Isolde believes the hunting party is far enough away to warrant extinguishing the torch – the prearranged signal for Tristan to join her ("Nicht Hörnerschall tönt so hold").
+Brangäne warns Isolde that Melot, one of Marke's knights, has seen the amorous looks Tristan and Isolde have exchanged and suspects their passion ("Ein Einz'ger war's, ich achtet' es wohl").
+But Isolde believes Melot to be Tristan's most loyal friend and, in a frenzy of desire, extinguishes the flame.
 Brangäne retires to the ramparts to keep watch as Tristan arrives.

 The lovers, at last alone and freed from the constraints of courtly life, declare their passion for each other.
-Tristan decries the realm of daylight which is false, unreal, and keeps them apart.
-It is only in night, he claims, that they can truly be together and only in the long night of death can they be eternally united ("O sink' hernieder, Nacht der Liebe").
-During their long tryst, Brangäne calls a warning several times that the night is ending ("Einsam wachend in der Nacht"), but her cries fall upon deaf ears.
-The day breaks in on the lovers as Melot leads King Marke and his men to find Tristan and Isolde in each other's arms.
-Marke is heartbroken, not only because of his nephew's betrayal but also because Melot chose to betray his friend Tristan to Marke and because of Isolde's betrayal as well ("Mir – dies?
+Tristan decries the realm of daylight as false and unreal, keeping them apart.
+Only at night, he claims, can they truly be together, and only in the long night of death can they be eternally united ("O sink' hernieder, Nacht der Liebe").
+During their tryst, Brangäne repeatedly warns that the night is ending ("Einsam wachend in der Nacht"), but her cries fall upon deaf ears.
+The day breaks in on the lovers as Melot leads Marke and his men to find Tristan and Isolde in each other's arms.
+Marke is heartbroken, not only because of Tristan's betrayal but because Melot betrayed Tristan to Marke ("Mir – dies?
 Dies, Tristan – mir?").

-When questioned, Tristan explains that he cannot reveal the reason for his betrayal to the King, as he believes the King wouldn't understand.
-He then turns to Isolde, who agrees to accompany him once again into the realm of night.
+Tristan says he cannot tell Marke why he betrayed him because Marke wouldn't understand.
+He turns to Isolde, who agrees to accompany him into the realm of night.
 Tristan further reveals that Melot has also fallen in love with Isolde.
 A fight ensues between Melot and Tristan, but at a critical moment, Tristan deliberately throws his sword aside, allowing Melot to stab him.